-If our existing stockholders, including the selling security holders, sell a large number of shares of our common stock in the market or if the public market perceives that such a sale might occur, the market price for our common stock could decline significantly.
-All of the shares offered by this prospectus will be freely tradable without restriction or further registration under the federal securities laws unless purchased by an "affiliate" as that term is defined in Rule 144 under the Securities Act of 1933, as amended.
+If our existing security holders, including the selling security holder, sell a large number of shares of our common stock in the market or if the public market perceives that such a sale might occur, the market price for our common stock could decline significantly.
+Subject to certain resale restrictions described under the heading "Security Holder - Resale Restrictions," all of the shares being offered by this prospectus will be freely tradable without restriction or further registration under the federal securities laws.
+In addition, in July 2003 we sold 5,577,000 shares of our common stock.
+We are in the process of registering the resale of those shares under the Securities Act and once the registration statement for those shares has become effective, those shares will be freely tradable without restriction or further registration under the federal securities laws.